 - Add More Green: More green ingredients (think asparagus, peas, or even avocado) would all go great in this recipe!

 - Use Creative Pestos: Consider adding different ingredients to your base pesto to switch things up.
 Using other leafy greens instead of basil, or different nuts instead of pine nuts, or even just throwing in some additional flavor boosters (like lemon juice or roasted red peppers) can make things extra interesting.

 - 1 ½ cups homemade pesto (or store-bought!)

 - 8 ounces orecchiette pasta, cooked to al dente

 - 1 15 ounce can cannelloni beans, rinsed and drained

 - ¼ cup pine nuts, toasted

-- When the pasta has boiled to al dente, drain it and let cool.
-Then, toss with the remaining ¼ cup pesto, cannelloni beans, arugula, pine nuts, sun-dried tomatoes, kalamata olives, mozzarella pearls, roasted red pepper, and Parmesan.
-Once well mixed, pour over the creamy pesto dressing and toss again.
+- Toss the cooled pasta with cannelloni beans, arugula, pine nuts, sun-dried tomatoes, mozzarella pearls, and Parmesan.
+Drizzle with the creamy pesto dressing and toss again.
 Refrigerate until ready to serve.